CausaLM: Causal Model Explanation Through Counterfactual Language Models: Data

 Designed as a bias detection benchmark, the sentences in EEC are very concise, which can make them not useful as training examples.
 If a classifier sees in training only a small number of examples, which differ only by the name of the person and the emotion word, it could easily memorize a mapping between emotion words and labels, and will not learn anything else.
 To solve this and create a more representative and natural dataset for training, we expand the EEC dataset, creating an enriched dataset which we denote as \textit{Enriched Equity Evaluation Corpus}, or EEEC.
 In this dataset, we use the $11$ templates of EEC and randomly add a prefix or suffix phrase, which can describe a related place, family member, time and day, including also the corresponding pronouns to the \textit{Gender} of the person being discussed.
-We also create $13$ non-informative sentences, and concatenate them before or after the template such that there is a correlation between each label and $3$ of those sentences.\footnote{Each of those three sentences are five times more likely to appear than the other ten for that label.} This is performed so that we have other information that could be valuable for the classifier other than the persons name and the emotion word.
+We also create $13$ non-informative sentences, and concatenate them before or after the template such that there is a correlation between each label and $3$ of those sentences.\footnote{Each of those three sentences are five times more likely to appear than the other ten for that label.} This is performed so that we have other information that could be valuable for the classifier other than the person's name and the emotion word.
 Also, to further prevent memorization, we include emotion words that are ambiguous and can describe multiple mood states.

 Our enriched dataset consists of $33,738$ sentences generated by $42$ templates that are longer and much more diverse than the templates used in the original EEC.
 While still synthetic and somewhat unrealistic, our datatest has much longer sentences, has more features that are predictive of the label and is harder for the classifier to memorize.
-In Table \ref{tab:eeec-templates} we present the templates used to generate the data, and in Table \ref{tab:eeec-data} we compare the original EEC and our EEEC, to illustrate the key modifications we have made.
+In Appendix \ref{data-tables} we provide additional details about the EEEC dataset, through two tables: One that presents the templates used to generate the data, and one that compares the original EEC to our EEEC, illustrating the key modifications we have made.

 For each example in EEEC we generate two counterfactual examples: One for \textit{Gender} and one for \textit{Race}.
 That is, we create two instances which are identical except for that specific concept.
 For the \textit{Gender} case, we change the name and the \textit{Gender} pronouns in the example and switch them, such that for the original example: "\textit{Sara feels excited as she walks to the gym}" we will have the counterfactual example: "\textit{Dan feels excited as he walks to the gym}".
 For the \textit{Race} concept, we create counterfactuals such that for the same original example, the counterfactual example is: "\textit{Nia feels excited as she walks to the gym}".
 For each counterfactual example, the person's name is taken at random from the pre-existing list corresponding to its type.